puppetlabs/ticketmatch/README.md

 fork.
 For example, IGNORE_FOR="puppet-agent facter pxp-agent" will not run ticketmatch on puppet-agent, facter and pxp-agent.
 It defaults to empty.

+`ONLY_ON` contains a (space-separated) list of foss repos that we exclusively want to process, ignoring all other repos.
+For example, ONLY_ON="puppet-agent facter" will run ticketmatch only on puppet-agent and facter.
+It defaults to processing all of the repos.
+Note that if a repo is in both ONLY_ON and IGNORE_REPOS, then pa_matchbatch.sh will not process it.

 ## Overriding the JIRA 'fixed in' version

 In certain rare circumstances, typically merge-ups, it's possible for an earlier version number to